akosgarai/go_opengl_playground/examples/06-draw-points-from-mouse-input/README.md

 # Mouse input example

 This application demonstrates the mouse handler options.
-The middle mouse button selects a new point.
+The left mouse button selects a new point.
 Every selected point is displayed on the screen.
 The color and the size of the points are randomized.

 ![Sample gif](./sample/sample.gif)